Available 24/7 • More Than 31 Years Experience • Serving Louisville and Lexington

 • Medication errors.
 Doctors or nurses may prescribe or administer the wrong dose, the wrong medication, or a medication to which the mother is allergic.
 Or, physicians may fail to note potential side effects or medication interactions when prescribing.

 • Improper neonatal care.
-Failure to monitor a newborn during their first fragile hours of life or during a stay in the newborn intensive care unit (NICU) can cause life-altering or fatal injuries to the infant.
+Failure to monitor a newborn during their first fragile hours of life or a stay in the newborn intensive care unit (NICU) can cause life-altering or fatal injuries to the infant.

 • Improper wound care.
 This can include failure to properly care for a C-section incision or any tears or rips to the vaginal area.

-The Kentucky attorneys at Wilt Injury Lawyers can launch an investigation into the chain of events that led to your or your baby’s injuries.
+Our injury lawyers can launch an investigation into the chain of events that led to your or your baby’s injuries.

-Poor post-partum care can result in serious harm to both mother and child.
+Poor postpartum care can result in serious harm to both mother and child.
 Failure to diagnose certain conditions or monitor vital signs can lead to permanent injuries or, in the worst cases, even wrongful death.
 Negligent post-partum care can result in the following:

 For the mother: